silug/puppet-zram/README.md

 ## Limitations

-This module has been tested on Ubuntu 16.04.
-It does have a dependency on a systemd helper (systemd-run).
+This module has been tested on Ubuntu 16.04 and Debian Jessie (Raspbian).

 ## Development